 I prefer to use Granny Smith apples in this recipe (as well as my original Apple Fritters recipe) as they hold up beautifully when baked or fried.
 We did try Honeycrisp apples and liked it, but when we tried Red Delicious apples, it wasn’t our favorite.
 The texture of the red delicious apples was almost the same as the donut and there wasn’t as strong of an apple flavor.
 When possible, opt for a Granny Smith!

-- 1 tube (16 ounces) original flaky biscuits
+- 1 tube (8 count) refrigerated biscuits, flaky

 - 2 tablespoons granulated sugar